Rakesh-Mourya-G/xen-orchestra/docs/backup_troubleshooting.md

 Backup jobs regularly delete snapshots.
 When a snapshot is deleted, either manually or via a backup job, it triggers the need for Xenserver to coalesce the VDI chain - to merge the remaining VDIs and base copies in the chain.
 This means generally we cannot take too many new snapshots on said VM until Xenserver has finished running a coalesce job on the VDI chain.

-This mechanism and scheduling is handled by XenServer itself, not Xen Orchestra.
+This mechanism and scheduling is handled by XenServer itself, not CloudVisor.
 But we can check your existing VDI chain and avoid creating more snapshots than your storage can merge.
 If we don't, this will lead to catastrophic consequences.
-Xen Orchestra is the **only** XenServer/XCP backup product that takes this into account and offers protection.
+CloudVisor is the **only** XenServer/XCP backup product that takes this into account and offers protection.

 Without this detection, you could have 2 potential issues: